 Describe worst case scenario analysis

-The worst case scenario measure asks, what is the worst loss that can happen over a period of time?
+The worst-case scenario measure asks, what is the worst loss that can happen over a period of time?

 Compare this to VAR, which asks, what is the worst expected loss with 95% or 99% confidence?
 The probability of a “worst loss” is certain (100%); the issue is its location